 Season: EKKM is not open all year round but operates as a public exhibition space seasonally, from early spring to early winter – from the end of March or the beginning of April until mid-December.
 This rhythm was initially set due to the poor condition of the building and the lack of heating and thermal insulation, however, it has now become one of the more notable characteristics of EKKM.
 Even though the indoor climate has considerably improved over the years, the conditions are still not good enough to provide a year-round exhibition programme.
 The seasonal public exhibition programme allows EKKM to realistically maximise its exhibition space, as well as its surroundings, and enables the modest team of a big institution to work behind the scenes throughout the year.

-In 2022, EKKM garden is celebrating its third season.
+In 2023, EKKM garden is celebrating its fourth season.
 Our freshly united community of gardeners will join in building an outdoor kitchen, as well as generating a programme of workshops and events.
 If you’d like to become a member of the gardening community, drop a note at firstname.lastname@example.org!
 The head gardener in 2023 is Brigit Arop.

 In addition, there is an art and sculpture area in our community garden as part of the public urban space, where works belonging to the EKKM collection are exhibited.

-In 2022, we are continuing with regular guided tours in three languages (Estonian, English, Russian), and other events of our public and educational programmes, announced alongside each new exhibition.
+In 2023, we are continuing with regular guided tours in four languages (Estonian, English, Russian, Ukrainian), and other events of our public and educational programmes, announced alongside each new exhibition.
 EKKM art school will continue offering educational programs for groups of young people of school age accompanying each exhibition.